 Tank style water heaters have the shortest lifespan of all water heater types (around 10 years), but you can extend the life of your water heater with proper regular maintenance.
 Most maintenance can be performed on your own at-home, but you can also call a licensed plumber if you prefer!
+Our plumbers have experience in all things water heaters from Austin to San Antonio.
 Here are maintenance tips from our master plumbers.

 Flush Your Water Heater | Every 6 Months